Table of Contents

 In some states, patients injured by a drug or medical device have three years from the time they first were harmed (or became aware that they were) to file a claim against a drug or medical device company.
 In most states, though, they have only two years to bring an action, or the court will most likely dismiss their claim.

-Consult With A Drug and Medical Device Law Expert
+Consult With a Drug and Medical Device Law Expert

 Pharmaceutical companies and medical device manufacturers are large and powerful organizations that aggressively defend against legal claims regarding their products.
 Furthermore, these cases are complex and often require in-depth analysis of medical documents and expert testimony.